MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-make-offers.md

 [!INCLUDE [ext-doc-no-sales](includes/ext-doc-no-sales.md)]

-## <a name="see-related-microsoft-trainingtrainingmodulescreate-sales-documents-dynamics--business-central" />See related [Microsoft training](/training/modules/create-sales-documents-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulescreate-sales-documents-dynamics-365-business-central" />See related [Microsoft training](/training/modules/create-sales-documents-dynamics-365-business-central/)

 ## <a name="see-also" />See also